goliatone/go-cms/examples/static/README.md

 - Registers English and Spanish locales plus a reusable `Demo Page` content type.
 - Seeds five translated pages (`/`, `/company`, `/services`, `/blog`, `/contact`) and wires them into a primary navigation menu.
-- Registers a lightweight theme with Go templates and static assets (CSS + SVG logo).
+- Registers a lightweight theme with Go templates, a go-theme manifest, and static assets (CSS + SVG logo).
 - Streams the generator output to `./dist/static-demo`, including HTML, assets, and sitemap/robots files.

 ## Run it